 I do not accept late assignments, with one exception: each CS200W student has a single-use, virtual late pass that can be used to extend the deadline of one Canvas-based assignment by 48 hours.
-Note that you cannot use this late pass to extend the due date of any assignments that are submitted in class (like first drafts of assignments for peer review, or presentations).
 To use your late pass, notify me via email which assignment deadline you would like to extend and I will adjust the due date for you.
 Once your late pass has been used, any subsequent late submissions will receive a grade of zero.